ProgrammingWithRafay/Wumpus-Logic-Agent/README.md

 A web-based Wumpus World agent that navigates an unknown grid using propositional logic and resolution refutation.
 The agent never guesses — it only moves when it can logically prove a cell is safe.
+It is live on Vercel right now.
+You can check it here:https://wumpus-logic-agent-nu.vercel.app/

 ---